strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.cruisecontrol.CruiseControlST.md

 ## testCruiseControlChangesFromRebalancingtoProposalReadyWhenSpecUpdated

-**Description:** Test that ensures Cruise Control transitions from Rebalancing to ProposalReady state when the KafkaRebalance spec is updated.
+**Description:** Test  to check Cruise Control transitions from Rebalancing to ProposalReady state when the KafkaRebalance spec is updated.

 **Steps:**